top of page

 Kay Alexander has been teaching music for over 30 years, and suggests that adult learners have many advantages over younger learners, especially when it comes to motivation.
 “Adults are learning because they want to,” Kay explains.
 “There is no parent or group to please.
 It is usually something they always wanted to do, but for some reason, couldn’t, so just having lessons is a prize.”
 From a teacher’s point of view, this built-in motivation means that students will likely come prepared and not have to be nudged constantly to practice.

-Rhona-Mae Arca, owner of Musespeak studio and a piano teacher since the ‘70s, agrees that strong motivation is a strength of adult students.
+Rhona-Mae Arca, owner of Musespeak studio and a piano teacher since 2001, agrees that strong motivation is a strength of adult students.
 “Adult learners face the constant struggle of trying to carve out enough time, energy, and focus in their schedule to practice consistently…(but) in spite of the challenges, they are, in many ways, more committed than their younger counterparts.”

 However, this motivation comes with a great deal of self criticism and impatience to achieve goals.
 So says Jennifer Aumentado, owner of Imagine Music Studios, who has been teaching for 40 years.
 “People have limiting beliefs, and nowhere do they come out more strongly than when learning music.
 This means that you have to learn about yourself (as a learner),” she says, as well as the discipline of music—no easy task.